MbongeniThwala-projects/Bus_Routing_Planning_System_Java/README.md

 ├── com/jwetherell/algorithms/data_structures/
 │   ├── Graph.java             # Generic Graph implementation
 │   └── Path.java              # (Placeholder) Path representation

-⚙️ Technologies Used
+⚙️ Technologies Used:

-Java (JDK 8+)
+-Java (JDK 8+)

-JavaFX (for UI)
+-JavaFX (for UI)

-Graph Algorithms (BFS, Dijkstra)
+-Graph Algorithms (BFS, Dijkstra)

-Object-Oriented Design
+-Object-Oriented Design

 🎯 How It Works

-Launch the application to view the interactive map.
+-Launch the application to view the interactive map.

-Select From and To stations from dropdown menus.
+-Select From and To stations from dropdown menus.

-Choose a routing method: Least Stops or Shortest Distance.
+-Choose a routing method: Least Stops or Shortest Distance.

-Click "Calculate Route" to compute and display the optimal path.
+-Click "Calculate Route" to compute and display the optimal path.

-View the route details in the results panel.
+-View the route details in the results panel.

 🚀 Future Enhancements

-Real-time bus tracking integration
+-Real-time bus tracking integration

-Database persistence for stations and routes
+-Database persistence for stations and routes

-Map zoom/pan functionality
+-Map zoom/pan functionality

-Multi-route comparison
+-Multi-route comparison

-Export routes to PDF/CSV
+-Export routes to PDF/CSV

 📄 License

 This project is for educational purposes as part of a university assignment.

 👨‍💻 Author

 Developed as part of a CSC3A (Data Structures & Algorithms) project.